-Western Australia's Kimberley Coast
+Discover Australian Gems on the Kimberley Coast

-Packed with jaw-dropping sights but rarely explored, Western Australia’s Kimberley Coast awaits your discovery.

 In most parts of the world, if you want to see a coral reef you have to strap on a mask and tank and dive below the waves.
-Not off the Kimberley coast in Western Australia.
+Not off Australia’s Kimberley Coast.
 There, if you get the timing right, you can watch from a Zodiac as the Montgomery Reef rises out of the water in front of your eyes.

 OK, it’s an optical illusion, and in fact the tide is falling.
 But it goes down so far and so fast (the tidal range in the Kimberley is up to 12 metres) that it creates gushing waterfalls and leaves sea turtles and other marine life scrambling for cover as reef sharks come looking for lunch.

-That’s just one of the many highlights on a thrilling voyage between Broome and Darwin that should be on everyone’s bucket list.
-Forget relaxing on the top deck of a ship while sipping a cocktail; this is an action-packed adventure filled with only-in-the-Kimberley experiences that vary each day.
-You’ll be climbing waterfalls, exploring by helicopters, marvelling at ancient Aboriginal rock art and seeking out “salties”, the Aussie term for the mean saltwater crocodiles that lurk beneath the waves and on the shoreline in this region.
+That’s just one of the many highlights on a thrilling Australian voyage between Broome and Darwin that should be on everyone’s bucket list.
+Forget relaxing on the top deck of a ship while sipping a cocktail; this is an action-packed adventure filled with “Only in the Kimberley” experiences that vary each day.
+You’ll be climbing waterfalls, exploring by helicopter, marvelling at ancient Aboriginal rock art, and seeking out “salties”, the Aussie term for the mean saltwater crocodiles that lurk beneath the waves and on the shoreline in this region.

 Needless to say, a good degree of mobility is needed for this cruise.

-The Kimberley is remote, even by Aussie standards.
+The Kimberley is remote, even by Australian standards.
 It covers an area almost twice the size of the UK but has a population of only 40,000 people (and probably at least as many beef cattle).
 There are very few roads, and even these become impassable in the “wet”, between November and April, when up to 50 inches of rain falls.

 As much of the coast is still uncharted, only intrepid cruise lines venture into these waters.
-Silversea’s expedition ship Silver Discoverer has already finished this year’s season but will be back in July and August 2018.
-Australian line True North Adventure Cruises sails between Broome and Wyndham from March until August, while Coral Expeditions, another home-grown company, has two ships in the region between April and October.
+Silversea’s expedition ship, Silver Muse, will be continuing different sailings to the Australian Kimberley Coast next year.

-Whichever company you choose, you won’t miss out on any of the exciting activities that are exclusive to this part of the world (all of them will take you to Montgomery Reef, for example).
+Whichever Silversea sailing you choose, you won’t miss out on any of the exciting activities that are exclusive to this part of the world (all of them will take you to Montgomery Reef, for example).

 Another treat to look forward to is a fast boat ride on the Horizontal Falls in Talbot Bay.
 Dubbed one of the greatest natural wonders in the world by no less an authority than Sir David Attenborough, the falls are at their raging best when the region’s 12-metre tide starts to drop, forcing millions of gallons of water through narrow gaps in the sandstone cliffs.
 Get the timing right and you are guaranteed a white-water thrill that is second to none.

-Note: Editor’s Note: This post was originally published in July 2017.
-It has been updated for accuracy and comprehensiveness.